liuyujie714/TprParser/TprParser/README.md

 ## TODO

 * More parameters can be modified
-* Get More essential parameters
+* Get More essential parameters , such as `Virual Site`